Marion County Record: The raid

 On August 11, 2023, the Marion Police Department raided the Records office and home of one owner, showing a search warrant to publisher Eric Meyer afterward.
 Officers seized computers, cellphones and reporting materials.
 The raid came after the paper had received evidence from a confidential source that Kari Newell, a local restaurant owner, had been convicted of drunken driving and continued to drive her vehicle without a valid operator's license, which could have prevented Newell from obtaining a liquor license for her business.
 The search warrant, signed by Marion County District Court Magistrate Judge Laura Viar (who has a history of DUI arrests and driving on a suspended license), alleged identity theft and unlawful use of a computer and authorized police to seize equipment that could have been used to steal Newell's identity.
 After Meyer filed to obtain a copy of the affidavit supporting the issuance of a probable cause warrant, the judge responded that she did not have a probable cause warrant.

 Bodycam video showed that recently hired Police Chief Gideon Cody was alerted to the presence of printed information about himself during the raid.
 Cody also spoke with Newell, while the police were conducting the raid on the paper.
 Two veteran female reporters suffered health problems after the raid.
 One of them, Deb Gruver, earlier had discovered that Cody had been anticipating being demoted at the Kansas City, Missouri, Police Department due to allegations against him of workplace harassment and opted instead for retirement there.
 Gruver resigned from her position at the Record, saying the raid caused her to suffer the exacerbation of a stress-related condition.
 She filed a federal lawsuit against Cody.
 The other reporter, Phyllis Zorn, also stated her intention to sue, citing permanent aggravation of a seizure disorder as a result of the raid.

 According to the Kansas Reflector, the raid "appears to violate federal law that provides protections against searching and seizing materials from journalists.
 Cody wrote in a Facebook post that the law allows a search warrant "when there is reason to believe the journalist is taking part in the underlying wrongdoing".
 One day after the fractious raid on her home, the 98-year-old co-owner of the Record, Joan Meyer, died.
-The Record claimed she died after being unable to eat or sleep due to stress following the raid.
+The Record said that she had been unable to eat or sleep due to stress following the raid, and then died.
 In bodycam footage later obtained by the Record after Eric had left their house during the raid, Joan can be heard telling the police, "You know, if I have a heart attack and die, it's all your fault...
 If I die, you're going to be sued for murder."
 Her son Eric, publisher and co-owner of the newspaper, stated that a coroner determined that the raid contributed to his mother's death.

 The officers also searched the home of Vice Mayor Ruth Herbel.